Metric uniformization of morphisms of Berkovich curves: Introduction

 \subsubsection{Structure of the paper}

 In Section~\ref{discsec} we study radial morphisms between open discs.
 This section is very simple and it serves as a preparation to Section~\ref{radsec}, where the radialization theorems are proved.
 In addition, we extensively study the profile function in Section~\ref{profsec}.
-In Section~\ref{highsec}, we develop the theory of ramification groups and Herbrand's functions $\varphi_{L/K}$ for general real-valued fields, and prove in Theorem~\ref{comparth} that $\varphi_y=\varphi_{\calH(y)/\calH(f(y))}$.
-In particular, this provides a complete description of the sets $N_{f,\ge d}$ in terms of the Herbrand's function, see Theorem~\ref{radiith}.
-Finally, we explain in the end of Section~\ref{concectsec} how the limit behaviour of $\varphi_f$ at type 1 and type 2 points can be naturally described in terms of the {\em logarithmic} Herbrand's function of the corresponding extension of valued fields of height two.
+In Section~\ref{highsec}, we develop the theory of ramification groups and Herbrand functions $\varphi_{L/K}$ for general real-valued fields, and prove in Theorem~\ref{comparth} that $\varphi_y=\varphi_{\calH(y)/\calH(f(y))}$.
+In particular, this provides a complete description of the sets $N_{f,\ge d}$ in terms of the Herbrand function, see Theorem~\ref{radiith}.
+Finally, we explain in the end of Section~\ref{concectsec} how the limit behaviour of $\varphi_y$ when approaching type 1 and 2 points can be naturally described in terms of the {\em logarithmic} Herbrand function of the corresponding extension of valued fields of height two.
 Since the latter notion is not developed in this paper (and is missing in the literature in the non-discrete case), we only indicate a justification of this description.